mrzamin/top-search/engineering.md

 Other advantages of MVC for software development include reusability, scalability, and testability.
 ### Frontend/Client
 This is a backend-focused project, so there is no frontend for this app.
 At the time of writing, I am new to backend development and am therefore focused on backend concepts here.
-In the future, I very well may want to integrate the Node API for this project with a frontend framework once I am comfortable with combining frontend and backend frameworks effectively.
-This project purely focuses on the backend concepts: CRUD, HTTP methods, MVC, databases, ORMs, object schema and models, form handling, user authentication, middleware, etc.

 ### Backend
 For my app's backend, the Express Web Framework was chosen due to my familiarity with programming using JavaScript as well as Express's simplification of development processes of Node.js applications.
 Express is a very popular framework according to [MDN](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction#introducing_express) and is therefore well-supported and well-documented.
 Additionally, there is an abundance of third-party middleware packages available to Express apps that make the development process easier or better.